samlam369/Google-Keep-Memo-Pad/PRD.md

 - The app displays an icon in the system tray when running.
 - **Double-click** on the tray icon toggles (shows/hides) the main window.
 - **Right-click** on the tray icon opens a context menu with:
-    - "Show/Hide" main window
+    - "Show Window" (checkbox, toggles window visibility)
-    - "Enable Auto-launch on Startup" (toggle, default: disabled)
+    - "Auto-launch on Startup" (checkbox, toggles auto-launch)
+    - "Always On Top" (checkbox, toggles window always-on-top)
     - "Quit" to close the app

 ### 2.2 Main Window